Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Introduction

 \section{Introduction}

 Seismic imaging and inversion are a set of techniques used by geophysicists to estimate parameters related to wave propagation, such as reflectivity, velocity, and density, within the Earth's subsurface.
-A network of sources and receivers is positioned on the Earth's surface to determine these parameters to produce and record seismic waves.
-Geophysicists typically assume a model of the subsurface that separates into a background model ($m_0$) for longer wavelengths and a short-wavelength reflectivity model ($\delta m$) based on a weak-scattering assumption \citep{SeisInv,Claerbout}.
-The primary objective of seismic imaging is to generate a structural image of the short-wavelength reflectivity model ($\delta m$).
+A network of sources and receivers is positioned on the Earth's surface to produce and record seismic waves, from which these parameters are determined.
+Geophysicists typically assume a subsurface model that consists of a background model ($m_0$) for long wavelengths and a perturbation model for short wavelengths ($\delta m$), based on a weak-scattering assumption \citep{SeisInv,Claerbout}.
+The primary objective of seismic imaging is to generate a structural image of the short-wavelength perturbation model ($\delta m$).

-Reverse-Time Migration (RTM) is more popular among different imaging techniques since it can produce higher-resolution images and better handles complex geological structures \citep{BaysalRTM,McMechan,Zhou,Zhang}.
-RTM creates images by cross-correlating the forward-propagated wavefield and its back-propagated counterpart based on Born approximation.
-However, improving the resolution and quality of RTM images is still possible by inverting them with a least-squares algorithm \citep{Dutta,Tang,Liu}.
-This process is known as Least-Squares Reverse-time migration (LSRTM).
+Reverse-Time Migration (RTM) is a popular method among different imaging techniques since it can produce high-resolution images and better handle complex geological structures \citep{BaysalRTM,McMechan,Zhou,Zhang}.
+RTM creates images by cross-correlating the forward-propagated wavefield and its back-propagated counterpart based on the Born approximation.
+However, improving the resolution and quality of RTM images is possible by inverting the Lippmann-Schwinger integral under the Born approximation for the perturbation model with a least-squares algorithm \citep{Dutta,Tang,Liu,Huang2,Kaur}.
+This inversion process is known as Least-Squares Reverse-time migration (LSRTM).

 However, LSRTM is a computationally expensive algorithm \citep{Dai,Tang,Herrmann,Farshad}.
-To reduce the computational cost of LSRTM, one can reduce the model's dimensions by focusing on a small area inside the big block of the subsurface model.
-To compute the image of this smaller region, the wavefield on the boundary of this region is needed.
-The process of computing the wavefield on the boundary of this target from surface recorded data is called redatuming \citep{Valenciano,Haffinger,Willemsen,Yuan,Zhao,Guo2,Ravasi2}.
+To reduce the computational cost of LSRTM, one can restrict the model's dimensions by focusing on a small area inside the big block of the subsurface model.
+To compute the image of this smaller region, the wavefield on the upper boundary of this region is needed at least.
+The process of computing the wavefield on the boundary of this target from surface recorded data is called redatuming \citep{Valenciano,Haffinger,Willemsen,Yuan,Zhao,Guo2,Ravasi2,Huang1,EBoindi}.
 One prominent redatuming technique is Marchenko redatuming \citep{Wapenaar6,Wapenaar7,Diekman2}.